RHFieldProductManagement/baremetal-ipi-lab/08-deploycnv.md

 This will continue for some time, depending on your environment.

-You will know the process is complete when you can return to the top terminal and see that the operator installation has been successful by running the following command:
+You will know the process is complete when you see in the CLI that the operator installation has been successful by running the following command and getting the "**Succeeded**" output:

 ```bash
 [lab-user@provision ~]$ oc get csv -n openshift-cnv